FrSkyRC/Firmware-Test/README.md

 * If does not exist, then create a new issue.

 ### New issue should contain:
+* transmitter being used and OpenTX version
-* Firmware version where issue was found, name the topic to describe the bug as the best as possible
+* Firmware version (including LBT or FCC) where issue was found, name the topic to describe the bug as the best as possible
 * Description of the issue
 * Description of the expected behavior
 * Description how to reproduce the bug